 I write for national outlets like History, Good Housekeeping, and Glamour, along with local ones like The Oaklandside and Miami New Times.
-I’ve interviewed notable people like Patti Smith, Ed Asner, Michelle Buteau, Aly Raisman.
+I’ve interviewed notable people like Patti Smith, Ed Asner, Michelle Buteau, and Aly Raisman.

 I'm also a Ph.D. candidate at the University of California, Berkeley.
 I research and write about the history of law, architecture, and psychiatry.